momentphp/docs/README.md

     </tr>
 </table>

-You can access various objects inside template file:
+The `this` variable inside templates represents `\momentphp\ViewTemplate` instance and allows you to access various objects inside template file:

 <table>
     <tr>